Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 ### GetNestedTypes(BindingFlags bindingAttr)

-When overridden in a derived class, searches for the types nested in the current [Type](#) , using the specified binding constraints.
+When overridden in a derived class, searches for the types nested in the current [Type](#), using the specified binding constraints.

 #### Parameters